tyreer/JSFoundations/README.md

 18_ReliableMultiply contains two JavaScript apps that wrap an intentionally error prone function, primitiveMultiply, and run it until a call succeeds, after which they return the result. reliableMultiplyCustom is a practice in creating a new type of error rather than throwing a generic error.
 Both apps utilize try...catch as an error handling technique.

 19_flatten uses the reduce method in combination with the concat method to “flatten” an array of arrays into a single array that has all the elements of the input arrays.

+20_characterCounterClosure.js is an exercise in closure.
+The app creates a closure by passing a function a parameter and executing the function, which simply returns another function.
+The function that is returned retains the lexical scope with which it was initially executed.
+The variable countThis is set to the return function of countChar.
+At the same time, the character to be counted is saved as a parameter of countChar.  countThis() is passed the string that is iterated through in order to add up the number of times the defined search character is found.